inraito/open-energistics/tutorial/v1.2.0/tutorial.md

 With version 1.2.0, we present OE interface and the lua software used with it: oecore and oemm.
-The former is a block and the two latter are added to game in the form of oc disks, found in AE2 meteorite chests.
+The former is a block and the two latter are added to game in the form of oc disks, found in AE2 meteorite chests(and in OC's creative tab rather than our own).

 ---